IvanT1707/Robotics_lpnu/lab1/README.md

 gz topic -t "/cmd_vel" -m gz.msgs.Twist -p "linear: {x: 0.0}, angular: {z: 0.0}"
 ```

-## Tip: You can also use the Teleop plugin inside the Gazebo GUI.
+## You can also use the Teleop plugin inside the Gazebo GUI.
 Set the topic to /cmd_vel and use your keyboard arrows to drive the robot.
+-Open the Plugins menu (three vertical dots in the top-right).
+-Select Key Publisher.
+-Click anywhere on the 3D Scene to focus the window.
+-Use the Arrow Keys to move

 ### Step 4: Verify LiDAR Sensor Data
 To verify that the LiDAR is scanning the obstacles, open a third terminal, enter the container (./scripts/cmd bash), and read the live data stream: